 In-store marketing can help you increase revenue.
 For instance, in-store promotions will make people think twice before skipping on a great sale.
 You can benefit from in-store promotions to boost upsells and cross-sells.

-COVID-19 has a big impact on retailers and brands who sell exclusively in stores.
+COVID-19 has a big impact on retailers and brands that sell exclusively in stores.
 While eCommerce is blooming, brick and mortar shops are losing money every day.
 Some countries even closed brick and mortar stores, leaving only some grocery shops that sell essential products (food, cleaning products, drugs).

-People are scared to shop in stores so they rely more on online stores and delivery.
+People are scared to shop in supermarket so they rely more on online stores and delivery.
 This is why you need to make the experience of your existing, loyal customers your top priority.
 Human contact is not encouraged and neither are product samples.
 However, you can choose robots like Tokinomo to help you take the spotlight and offer your customers a real-time connection without health concerns.

 Who can benefit the most from in-store marketing?
 Well, in-store marketing is important for: